Prevenient grace: Definition

-The concept of "prevenient grace" was originated and developed by Augustine of Hippo (354 – 430), based on St. Ambrose's (c.
-339 – c.
-397) writings.
+The concept of "prevenient grace" was originated and developed by Augustine of Hippo (354–430), based on St. Ambrose's (c.
+339 – 397) writings.
 Prevenient grace refers to the grace of God in a person's life that precedes conversion.
 The original expression (gratia praeveniens) means literally "grace that precedes".
 The English translation, "prevenient", likewise means preceding, antecedent, coming before.
 This concept has a similar meaning to the concepts of "vocation" or "calling".

 There are variations in how prevenient grace is understood, particularly regarding God’s intent.
 In Roman Catholic, Eastern Orthodox, and Arminian theology, prevenient grace is seen as a predisposing or enabling grace that assists all individuals in coming to faith.
-In Reformed theology, it is simultaneously comparable to two concepts: common grace which doesn't improve man's depraved unregenerate nature and has no salvific purpose, and effectual calling through which God calls to irresistibly believe.
+In Reformed theology, it is simultaneously comparable to two concepts: common grace which does not improve man's depraved unregenerate nature and has no salvific purpose, and effectual calling through which God calls to irresistibly believe.

 When grace is considered with regard to its effects, prevenient grace is differentiated from subsequent grace.
-The nature of subsequent grace differs depending on the view on the deterministic or non-deterministic nature of the providence of God: John Wesley named two forms of subsequent grace : "justifying grace" (also called saving grace) and "sanctifying grace".
+The nature of subsequent grace differs depending on the view on the deterministic or non-deterministic nature of the providence of God.
+John Wesley named two forms of subsequent grace: "justifying grace" (also called saving grace) and "sanctifying grace".
 Both of those subsequent forms of grace are resistible.
 On the contrary Calvinists have considered the justifying grace as an irresistible grace.

 History

 Origins

-The notion of "prevenient grace" (Gratia praeveniens) was developed by Augustine of Hippo (354 – 430).
+The notion of "prevenient grace" (Gratia praeveniens) was developed by Augustine of Hippo (354–430).
 In response to Pelagianism, he argued that prevenient grace is necessary to prepare the human will for conversion.
 When Pelagius appealed to St. Ambrose (c.
-339 – c.
-397) to support his view, Augustine replied with a series of quotations from Ambrose which indicated the need for prevenient grace.
+339 – 397) to support his view, Augustine replied with a series of quotations from Ambrose which indicated the need for prevenient grace.
 Augustine described free will without the spiritual aid of grace as, "captive free will" (liberum arbitrium captivatum).

 Through the influence of grace, however, this will becomes a spiritually "freed will" or literally a "liberated free will" (liberum arbitrium liberatum).
 Prevenient grace first imparts essential spiritual enlightenment, after which the power to believe is granted exclusively to the elect.
 Augustine viewed the grace leading to justification as unfailing for the elect.